Erwin Clausen: Eastern Front

-Following the Balkan Campaign, I.(Jagd)/LG 2 was again subordinated to Jagdgeschwader 77 (JG 77—77th Fighter Wing) on 18 June 1941 and was moved to Bucharest, Romania in preparation for Operation Barbarossa, the German invasion of the Soviet Union on 22 June 1941.
+Following the Balkan Campaign, I.(Jagd)/LG 2 was again subordinated to JG 77 on 18 June 1941 and was moved to Bucharest, Romania in preparation for Operation Barbarossa, the German invasion of the Soviet Union on 22 June 1941.
 JG 77 supported the German advance as part of Heeresgruppe Süd (Army Group South).
 On 21 June, the Gruppe was ordered to Roman, a forward airfield near the Siret river.
 Clausen claimed his first aerial victory on the Eastern Front, his seventh overall, on 2 July 1941.
 The mission, the second of the day, a combat air patrol encountered a flight of a Polikarpov I-153 biplane fighters east of Iași.
 Later that afternoon, on the fourth mission of the day, he claimed another I-153 shot down.

 On 3 and 4 February 1942, Clausen and Oberleutnant Friedrich Geißhardt shot down three Polikarpov R-5s or Polikarpov R-Zs of 622 LBAP (Legkii Bombardirovochnyy Aviatsionyy Polk—Light Bomber Aviation Regiment) and 672 LBAP.
 Clausen became an "ace-in-a-day" for the first time on 9 March 1942, claiming aerial victories 36 to 40.
 Following the Battle of the Kerch Peninsula, his total had reached 52 aerial victories on 6 April 1942.
-For this he was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 18 May 1942, a direct presentation by Reichsmarschall Hermann Göring.
+For this, he was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 18 May 1942, a direct presentation by Reichsmarschall Hermann Göring.
 Four days later, he was also honored with the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).

 On 27 June 1942, Clausen was transferred to 6.
 Staffel of JG 77 and appointed its Staffelkapitän.
-On 21 July 1942, he claimed four victories, three Pe-2s and one LaGG-3.
+On 14 July during the landing approach at the airfield at Kastornoye, Clausen was injured when his Bf 109 F-4 (Werknummer 13121—factory number) collided with aircraft from 4.
+Staffel which were taking off.
+On 21 July, he claimed four victories, three Petlyakov Pe-2 bombers and one LaGG-3.
 He reached his 100th victory after he claimed six further victories the next day.
 Shooting down a LaGG-3, a Hurricane and three Il-2s, took his tally to 101 aerial victories.
 Clausen was the 12th Luftwaffe pilot to achieve the century mark.
 For this achievement, he was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 23 July 1943.
 He was the 106th member of the German armed forces to be so honored.
 Clausen and together with Oberleutnant Viktor Bauer were presented the Oak Leaves by Adolf Hitler at the Führerhauptquartier at Rastenburg.

 On 5 December, II.
 Gruppe of JG 77 was transferred to the North African theater, arriving at an airfield near Janzur, located west of Tripoli.
 Clausen initially stayed in Europe because he had become ill with Malaria.
 During his absence, Leutnant Johann Badum temporarily assumed command of 6.
 Staffel.